 What do you consider more attractive – a healthy, fit-looking person or someone who looks cosmetically enhanced?
 The statistics say we all prefer the more natural look.
 And according to market research company Zogby International, only 6% of men would like a woman to use Botox rather than have wrinkles.

-So if you want to try natural a way to eradicate your frown lines, saggy skin and deep wrinkles, here's how.
+So if you want to try a few natural ways to eradicate your frown lines, saggy skin and deep wrinkles, here's how.

 "People want instant results," says Marja Putkisto, of Method Putkisto, a company with branches in the UK, US and Finland, where the 'face school' method originated.